BYLAWS OF THE

-The purpose of the association is to advance the education, research and public services in veterinary sciences.
-The purpose is exclusively educational and scientific, and will never include any political matters.
+The purpose of the Association is to advance education, research and public service in the field of veterinary medicine and sciences.
+This purpose is exclusively educational and scientific and does not pertain to political matters.

-In order to achieve the purpose, the association shall carry out the following activities.
+In order to achieve its purpose, the Association shall carry out the following activities:

-(2) Commend young teaching staff, students and researchers
+(2) commending the performance of young teaching staff, students and researchers;

-Application to be a member of the association must be endorsed by at least two (2) member institutions and approved by the executive committee.
+An application to become a member of the Association must be submitted by the Head of the Veterinary Institution, endorsed by at least two (2) Member Institutions and approved by the Executive Committee.

-The membership year is the fiscal year, from January 1st to December 31st.
+The membership year is the fiscal year, from January 1 to December 31 of each year.

-The regular member is to pay an annual membership fee of
+The Regular Member is to pay an annual membership fee of US$ 100.

-The association can accept associate and supporting members who pay US$ 200 and US$ 500 respectively as annual membership fees (associate member = veterinary institution outside Asia or non-educational bodies; supporting member = private donors).
-The associate and supporting members may attend the assembly as observers.
+The Association can accept Associate and Supporting Members who pay US$ 200 and US$ 500, respectively, as annual membership fees.
+Associate Members are veterinary institutions outside Asia or non-educational bodies, and Supporting Members are donors.
+Associate and Supporting Members may attend Assembly meetings as observers.

-Each institutional member shall have a single vote in all matters to be decided in the association.
-The vote may be transferred from the representative to a designee.
-The designee must be an employee of the member institution.
+Each Member Institution shall have a single vote in all matters to be decided in the Association.
+The vote can be transferred from the Representative to a designee.
+The designee must be a faculty member of the Member Institution.

 Article V Assembly

-The members of the assembly shall be representatives or designees of member institutions.
+The members of the Assembly shall be Representatives of the Member Institutions or their designees.

-Fifty percent of the members of the assembly, represented in person or by proxy, shall constitute a quorum for the conduct of business and any business thus transacted shall be valid provided it is affirmed by a majority of those present.
+The Assembly meeting of the Association may be held physically or virtually.
+More than fifty percent of the members of the Assembly, represented in person or by proxy, shall constitute a quorum for the conduct of business, and any business thus transacted shall be valid when it is affirmed by a majority of those present.

-The presiding officer of the assembly shall be the president of the association or, in his or her absence, the vice president.
+The presiding officer of the Assembly shall be the President of the Association (“the President”), or in his or her absence, the Vice President.

-The executive committee meeting shall be held before each regular meeting of the assembly.
-The chairman may call for other meetings if so requested by any executive committee member.
-The committee may also meet through e-mail conference.
+The Executive Committee meeting shall be held before the annual meeting of the Assembly.
+The President may call for other meetings.
+The Committee may also engage in decision-making by virtual means.

-The property and affairs of the association shall be managed and conducted by the executive committee.
-The executive committee shall also supervise the designation and operation of all special committees with the exception of the nominating committee.
+The Executive Committee represents the Assembly during the interval between annual meetings of the Assembly.
+The property and affairs of the Association shall be managed and conducted by the Executive Committee.
+The Executive Committee shall also supervise the designation and operation of all special committees.

 Article VIII Miscellaneous Provisions